Propaganda Techniques

 red herring - throwing irrelevant information into an argument to divert attention from the real issue at hand.

-whataboutism - discrediting a criticism by accusing hypocrisy, in order to shift the focus away from oneself and onto others.
+whataboutism - discrediting a criticism by accusing hypocrisy to shift the focus away from oneself and onto others.

 Anxiety & Doubt

-Techniques and fallacies that instill doubt, heighten anxiety, and cloud judgment, tapping into the vulnerability to act on heightened emotions or uncertainty rather than rational analysis.
+Techniques and fallacies that instill doubt, heighten anxiety, and cloud judgment, tapping into the tendency to act on heightened emotions or uncertainty rather than rational analysis.

 appeal to ignorance - suggesting that something is true simply because it hasn’t yet been proven false, or vice versa.

-appeal to pity - portraying oneself as a victim to not only elicit sympathy but to create a sense of shared vulnerability.
+appeal to pity - portraying oneself as a victim to elicit sympathy, deflect criticism, and foster a sense of shared vulnerability with the audience.

-fear-mongering - spreading exaggerated rumors or dire warnings of impending danger to arouse fear and undermine rational thinking about an issue.
+fear mongering - spreading exaggerated rumors or dire warnings about impending danger on an issue.

-FUD - raising uncertainty and doubt about an issue, while providing no specifics or actual evidence to support it.
+FUD - raising uncertainty and doubt about an issue while offering few specifics and no credible evidence to support the concerns.

-slippery slope - suggesting that major inevitable consequences will occur by permitting any incremental course of action.
+slippery slope - suggesting that inevitable dire consequences will occur by permitting any small or incremental course of action.

 Oversimplification